yangcyself/yangcyself.github.io/_pages/about.md

 I have some research experience in several fields(Each has been at least a main theme of one semester).
 But my true love is in robotics<sup>[1](#myfootnote1)</sup>

-- Performamce optimization for neural networks.
+- Performance optimization for neural networks.
-  - Focused on neural network prunning and downsampling in [Shanghai Jiao Tong Advanced Computer Architecture Lab](http://acalab.sjtu.edu.cn/CN/Teacher.aspx?infolb=3&flag=3)
+  - Focused on neural network pruning and down-sampling in [Shanghai Jiao Tong Advanced Computer Architecture Lab](http://acalab.sjtu.edu.cn/CN/Teacher.aspx?infolb=3&flag=3)
 - Inverse reinforcement learning of driving behavior
   - Conducted projects in [Berkeley Mechanical Systems Control Lab](https://msc.berkeley.edu/research/autonomous-vehicle.html)
 - Motion control of legged robotics
-  - Published a little [paper](https://yangcyself.github.io/publication/HexpodPaper) of RL with a hexpod
+  - Published a little [paper](https://yangcyself.github.io/publication/HexpodPaper) of RL with a hexapod

 ## Open Source Community